inutano/chip-atlas/views/publications.markdown

-## Citing ChIP-Atlas

-To cite your use of ChIP-Atlas in your publication:
+## To cite ChIP-Atlas in your publication:

 - Preprint
   - Shinya Oki, Tazro Ohta, et al. Integrative analysis of transcription factor occupancy at enhancers and disease risk loci in noncoding genomic regions. bioRxiv 262899; doi: https://doi.org/10.1101/262899